GothenburgBitFactory/tw.org/content/docs/durations.md

     $ task add Take out the trash due:monday recur:weekly

-The value `monday` is interpreted as \'next monday\', and the value `weekly` is interpreted as a 7-day duration.
+The value `monday` is interpreted as 'next monday', and the value `weekly` is interpreted as a 7-day duration.

 The other place where durations are supported directly is with [UDA attributes](/docs/udas) of type `duration`.